Uprising in Serbia (1941): Battle of Loznica

-Chetnik insurgents launch a surprise attack on the occupied town of Loznica on the morning of 31 August 1941 after which the Germans refused the invitation to surrender send out from a courier the previous night.
+Chetnik insurgents launched a surprise attack on the occupied town of Loznica on the morning of 31 August 1941, after the Germans refused the invitation to surrender sent by courier the previous night.
 Fighting for Loznica was the largest armed conflict with the Germans in occupied Yugoslavia until then.

 Capture of Banja Koviljača

 Banja Koviljača was captured in a battle fought between 1 and 6 September 1941 between allied forces of Chetniks and Partisans on one side and German forces garrisoned in occupied Banja Koviljača (now Western Serbia) and Ustashe relief forces from Bosnia (then in NDH) on the Axis side.
-The battle took place during the Uprising in Serbia, soon after Chetniks captured Loznica on 31 August 1941.
-The attack on the German outpost in Banja Koviljača was the first major battle between Serb rebels and German forces by the end of Invasion of Yugoslavia.
-The action of Chetniks against occupying German forces garrisoned in Loznica and Banja Koviljača was organized in period of Partisan-Chetnik collaboration.
+The battle took place soon after Chetniks captured Loznica on 31 August 1941.
+The attack on the German outpost in Banja Koviljača was the first major battle between Serb rebels and German forces by the end of the invasion of Yugoslavia.
+The action of Chetniks against the occupying German forces garrisoned in Loznica and Banja Koviljača was organized in a period of Partisan-Chetnik collaboration.
 The Battle of Banja Koviljača was the first battle where Chetniks and Partisans were allied against Axis forces.

 Battle of Krupanj

-After three days of fighting, Krupanj was liberated on September 3, 1941 by Valjevo Partisan detachment and Chetniks led by Orthodox priest Vlada Zečević and lieutenant Ratko Martinović.
-Zečević, Martinović and bulk of their Chetniks later joined to partisans.
+After three days of fighting, Krupanj was liberated on September 3, 1941 by the Valjevo Partisan detachment and Chetniks led by Orthodox priest Vlada Zečević and his lieutenant Ratko Martinović.
+Zečević, Martinović and bulk of the Chetniks later joined the partisans.

 Liberation of Užice

 Battle of Šabac

-Nebojša Jerković, a commander of Mačva Partisan detachment, visited Chetnik captain Dragoslav Račić, a commander of Cer Corp in order to reach agreement on joint attack on Šabac.
-Battle of Šabac lasted from September 22 until September 24, when 342nd German Division came in aid to besieged Germans and broke rebel encirclement.
-German soldiers retaliated and killed some 1,000 men from Šabac and Mačva.
-Number of soldiers in Mačva Partisan detachment drop to half on initial troops.
-Deployment of 342nd German Division in the Mačva operation marked beginning of big German counter-offensive on liberated territory.
+Nebojša Jerković, a commander of the Mačva Partisan detachment, visited Chetnik captain Dragoslav Račić, a commander of the Cer Corps, to reach agreement on a joint attack on Šabac.
+The Battle of Šabac lasted from September 22 until September 24, when the 342nd German Division came in aid to the besieged Germans and broke the rebel encirclement.
+German soldiers, retaliating, killed some 1,000 men from Šabac and Mačva.
+The number of soldiers in the Mačva Partisan detachment dropped to half its initial forces.
+Deployment of the 342nd German Division in the Mačva operation marked the beginning of a major German counter-offensive on liberated territory.